 Two kilometres north east of the city, the buildings occupy a 417 sqm plot, opposite the new Peel Street Park to its eastern edge.

-All agents declined to comment about their deal, which values every sqm of land at close to $19,000 – understood to be a suburb record.
+The Club 80 site transaction values every sqm of land at close to $19,000 – understood to be a suburb record.

 In 2003, Mr Rijavek proposed a controversial apartment complex, dubbed by critics as “the cheese grater”, as part of the redevelopment of a Fitzroy island block bound by Argyle, Kerr, Napier and Young streets.